wtfil/tsh-server/README.md

-# tsh
+# tsh-server

-Tool for sharing terminal session over http
+`tsh-server` — http server for [`tsh`](https://github.com/wtfil/tsh) tool which allow you to share your terminal session over http

-## limitations

-`tsh` using the `script` commant for capture terminal.
-Because of this, there are limitations to environment.

-OS:
-- OSX - supported
-- Linux - not tested
-- Windows - not working

-Also `tsh` has not support for special characters yet:
-- arrrows
-- backspace
-- output that could change over the time (like VIM)

 ## install

-	npm install -g tsh
+	npm install -g tsh-server

 ## usage

-	tsh
+	tsh-server

+or

+	PORT=3000 tsh-server #it listen to 4444 port by default